mjrgh/PinscapePico/README.md

 are needed for a typical virtual pin cab.
 The KL25Z was also quite reasonably priced, at under $20 MSRP.

-But alas, NXP hasn't produced new KL25Z units since around 2018, and most retailers that sold them ran out of inventory around 2021.
-It's been getting increasingly difficult to find them available for sale in the years since.
-Sellers who do have any left know how scarce they are and are demanding scalper prices, as much as 5X MSRP.
-The Pico, in contrast, is amply available, and Raspberry Pi has publicly committed to keeping them in production for many years to come.
-(Raspberry Pi also recently released the Pico 2, an updated version with an even faster CPU.
-That will extend the life of the product family even further.)
+But alas, NXP's last production run of the original KL25Z was around 2018, and most retailers that sold them ran out of inventory around 2021.
+NXP did produce a batch of new units in 2025, but unfortunately, the accelerometer chip was long out of production by then, and NXP didn't want to redesign the board, so the new units ship without accelerometer chips.
+That makes them much less interesting for virtual pinball users.

-The Pico is also even less expensive than the KL25Z's original retail price, at just $4 MSRP.
+That's what motivated the new project on the Pico.
+The Pico is a more powerful device than the KL25Z, but the big reason I wanted to move to the Pico is long-term availability.
+The Pico is amply available, and unlike NXP, hobbyist boards like the Pico are Raspberry Pi's main business and primary mission.
+Raspberry Pi is actively developing new Pico versions (the Pico 2 came out in late 2024) has has publicly committed to keeping the Pico in production for years to come.
+What's more, the Pico is even more affordable than the KL25Z ever was, at only $4 MSRP apiece.

-Like the KL25Z, the Pico based on the Arm M0+ CPU core, but that's about the only thing that the devices have in common technologically.
+Like the KL25Z, the Pico is based on the Arm M0+ CPU core, but that's about the only thing that the devices have in common technologically.
 Arm's CPUs are designed to be customized by the OEM, so the M0+ from NXP and the M0+ from Raspberry Pi are quite different, sharing a common